 I am a research affiliate at the CEPR, in the Monetary Economics and Fluctuations and Financial Economics programmes, and a research fellow at King’s College London.
 I was a guest lecturer at Bilkent University in 2020.
+I was also a guest lecturer at Howard University for the American Economic Association Summer Program.

 I completed my PhD in September 2016 at the Bonn Graduate School of Economics.
 I was a research scholar at the University of Wisconsin-Madison for a year between 2012-2013.